rust-lang/book/second-edition/src/ch15-01-box.md

 order to have a known size</span>

-The `Cons` variant will need the size of an `i32` plus the space to store the box's pointer data.
+The `Cons` variant will need the size of an `i32` plus the space to store the box’s pointer data.
 The `Nil` variant stores no values, so it needs less space than the `Cons` variant.
-We now know that any `List` value will take up the size of an `i32` plus the size of a box's pointer data.
-By using a box, we've broken the infinite, recursive chain so the compiler is able to figure out the size it needs to store a `List` value.
+We now know that any `List` value will take up the size of an `i32` plus the size of a box’s pointer data.
+By using a box, we’ve broken the infinite, recursive chain so the compiler is able to figure out the size it needs to store a `List` value.
 Figure 15-7 shows what the `Cons` variant looks like now: